The Scomis Hosted Application Service offers support for a wide range of 3rd party applications which require access to Capita SIMS.

 - Fisher Family Trust

 Scomis also have several Wonde servers which are maintained by Scomis.
 Wonde will need to be contacted before moving to the Scomis Hosted Service so they know that the local (at school) Wonde system will be going offline and they will provide new license keys.
+The status and synchronisations of these jobs are not monitored by Scomis and must be monitored by the school.
 Some common applications which use Wonde are: